macmike/cloud-architecture.io/content/pages/about.md

 ### Contributor Hall of Fame

 {{< contributor
    name="Mike MacDonagh"
-   twitter="mikemacd"
    blog="mikemacd.wordpress.com"
    linkedin="mikemacdonagh" >}}

-### Soft-Practice Ltd.
+### Soft Practice Ltd

-The site is hosted by [Soft-Practice Ltd.](https://soft-practice.com) a UK-based Cloud, Cyber & Agile Consultancy company for the good of the development community.
+The site is hosted by [Soft Practice Ltd.](https://softpractice.com) a UK-based Cloud, Cyber & Agile Consultancy company for the good of the development community.